-According to the Leukemia and Lymphoma Society, Myelofibrosis is rare bone cancer in which abnormal cells and fiber build up in the bone marrow.
+According to the Leukemia and Lymphoma Society, myelofibrosis is a rare bone cancer in which abnormal cells and fiber build up in the bone marrow.
 Symptoms can take years to develop.
 In fact, many people live for years before showing any signs of the disease.
-When symptoms start to show up; however, they continue to get progressively worse.
-Becoming disabled due to Myelofibrosis means you should apply for long term disability (LTD) benefits if you have coverage.
-This article will discuss the following:
+However, when symptoms do start to show up, they continue to get progressively worse.

 How Symptoms Can Affect Your Daily Life